 7. Selling Products And Services

 Another source of funding your non-profit may consider is selling products and/or services.
-For example, you can sell items with your brand/logo to generate income for your organisation.
-This usually concerns t-shirts, bags, cups, cookies and other products.
+For example, you can sell items with your brand/logo to generate income for your organization.
+This usually concerns t-shirts, bags, cups, cookies, and other products.
 Goodwill Industries, for example, is probably the largest non-profit retailer.
-Many non-profit organisations also charge for some of their services.
+Many non-profit organizations also charge for some of their services.

 For example, hospitals bill patients, museums charge entrance fees, theatres sell tickets, community organisations charge dues, colleges require tuition, and so on.
 This can be a great source of income for your non-profit, but as always, this funding source doesn’t always apply to every non-profit.
 According to the National Center for Charitable Statistics, in 2013, such sources of income provided nearly half (47.5%) of total revenue for public charities.
 And a quarter of the revenue came from government contracts for services.